As an Amazon Associate, I earn from qualifying purchases.

 - Transfer to the fridge for 4-12 hours (preferably) or until completely cooled.

-- Just prior to adding to your ice cream maker, add the strawberries to the chilled ice cream base and stir to combine.
+- Add the strawberries to the chilled ice cream base and stir to combine.

 - Add the ice cream base to your ice cream maker of choice, churning until it has reached your preferred level of "doneness".